Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 where the ``multipole moments'' are given by

-Here, ${\overline \tau}^{\alpha\beta}$ denotes the post-Newtonian expansion of the stress-energy pseudo-tensor in harmonic coordinates as defined by Eq.~\eqref{tauab}. \end{theorem}

-\emph{Proof}~(see Refs.~\cite{B95, B98mult}): First notice where the physical restriction of considering a post-Newtonian source enters this theorem: The multipole moments~\eqref{HLab} depend on the \emph{post-Newtonian} expansion ${\overline \tau}^{\alpha\beta}$ of the pseudo-tensor, rather than on $\tau^{\alpha\beta}$ itself.
+Here, ${\overline \tau}^{\alpha\beta}$ denotes the post-Newtonian expansion of the stress-energy pseudo-tensor in harmonic coordinates as defined by Eq.~\eqref{tauab}. \end{theorem} First notice where the physical restriction of considering a post-Newtonian source enters this theorem: The multipole moments \eqref{HLab} depend on the \emph{post-Newtonian} expansion ${\overline \tau}^{\alpha\beta}$ of the pseudo-tensor, rather than on $\tau^{\alpha\beta}$ itself.
 Consider $\Delta^{\alpha\beta}$, namely the difference between $h^{\alpha\beta}$, which is a solution of the field equations everywhere inside and outside the source, and the first term in Eq.~\eqref{Mhab}, namely the finite part of the retarded integral of the multipole expansion $\mathcal{M}(\Lambda^{\alpha\beta})$: